opengovsg/verifySG/backend/src/notifications/sgnotify/message-templates/approved-templates.md

 - List of parameters that must be included in the API call and substituted into the message
 - Whether HTML is enabled

 ## List of Approved Templates

 The following templates have been approved by the CMG team:
-- `GOVTECH-CHECKWHO-GEN-01`: this is the generic template for informing of phone calls in general.
+- `GOVTECH-CHECKWHO-GEN-01`: this is the generic template for notify MOPs _before_ phone calls.
+- `GOVTECH-CHECKWHO-GEN-02`: this is the generic template for notifying MOPs _during_ phone calls.
 - `GOVTECH-CHECKWHO-01`: this is the SPF police report-specific template.
 - `GOVTECH-CHECKWHO-GT-01`: this is the GovTech feedback-specific template.